top of page

 Create the optimal sleep environment

 It may seem like we are obsessed with sleep environment, but that’s because an optimal sleep environment is the key to a successful plan.
 Think about it this way: It’s easy to cover the window but it’s not easy to entertain an overtired baby.
 If a little effort saves even a minute of crying, isn’t it worth it?
 For naps, you need your baby’s room to be really dark in order to keep your baby from visually scanning the room.
 A well-lit room will sabotage a nap.
-If your baby already falls asleep on his own, then simply darkening the room may lead to him putting together sleep cycles.
-You also want to make sure your baby’s room is cool and quiet.
+Even a nightlight can prevent your baby from falling asleep easily if it's bright enough.
+If your baby already falls asleep on his or her own, then simply darkening the room may lead to your baby sleeping longer.
+You should also ensure your baby’s room is cool and quiet.
 Naps are easily disrupted by noise, so you need to keep your baby’s room quiet or put a white noise machine near any source of potentially disruptive noise (window, door, etc.).

 Do a nap routine